HomeTECHNOLOGYInnovationTechnology to Spur Africa’s Economy Beyond 2023

 Technology to Spur Africa’s Economy Beyond 2023

-In the last decade, technology has revolutionised interactions and transactions in various sectors including communication, banking, e-commerce, education, health and media.
-Africa which is usually at risk of being left out by the rest of the world is however picking pace and now being poised to be the next technology hub with different countries initiating their own programs.
+In the last decade, technology has revolutionised interactions and transactions in various sectors like communication, banking, e-commerce, education, health and media.

 “Today we have the technologies to feed Africa.
 We need to put them into the hands of the farmers.
 The technologies are working and we have to deliver them at scale,” Adesina stated.

-According to the African Development Bank’s (AfDB) 2021 report, Nigeria, Egypt, South Africa and Kenya account for about a third of Africa’s technology start-ups that result in 80% of foreign direct investment (FDI) into the continent.
+According to the AfDB 2021 report, Nigeria, Egypt, South Africa and Kenya account for about a third of Africa’s technology startups that generate 80% of foreign direct investment (FDI) into the continent.

 Continental Free Trade Boost